Which is the difference between microcement and polished concrete?

 That’s right, we can see large dissimilarities on the application technique and the way of use, we can even observe them in the product’s own result or in the way in which they react to wear, blows or liquids leakages.
 Taking also into account the latent difference between the profitability offered by each of them, compared to the effort or time spent on preparation and use that they require.

-On the basis of all these issues, CEMENTEC finds it interesting to propose a face-to-face “fight” between both products.
+On the basis of all these issues, Cementec finds it interesting to propose a face-to-face “fight” between both products.
 A fight, between polished concrete vs microcement, to define both concepts separately, compare them, outline their similarities, as well as clarify when it would be interesting to choose for ready-to-use microcement over the other option.

 Shall you come with us?